-Respondents most favor extending the current CRP.
-However, fifty percent of the respondents favor extending the CRP on only the most highly erodible land.
+Most respondents favor extending the current CRP.
+However, 50 percent of the respondents favor extending the CRP on only the most highly erodible land.
 Thus, there is a general consensus that at least some of the most highly erodible land must be protected.

 Other options appeal to particular groups.
-Young respondents favor the government extending contracts with incentives for grazing and haying.
+Young respondents favor the government extending contracts with incentives for grazing and having.
 Older respondents that have no desire to put their land into production agriculture again favor extending all contracts at a reduced payment rate.
 Respondents with many erosion problems may favor incentive payments as opposed to a flat rate supported by the CRP.

 The last question pertains to one of the more current issues: water quality.
 Respondents strongly prefer that producers be compensated for planting grass protective strips along stream banks and waterways as a part of the CRP.
 Younger respondents are particularly in favor of this action.
-The younger respondents send a clear message.
 They are interested in participating in conservation programs, but producers cannot be expected to comply with conservation policies without compensation.